DannyBen/rush-cli/README.md

-  config    Show the configuration file get       Install a package info      Show information about a package list      Shows packages in a repository or all repositories pull      Perform git pull on one or all repositories default   Set a default repository
+  config    Show the configuration file get       Install a package info      Show information about a package list      Show packages in a repository or all repositories pull      Perform git pull on one or all repositories default   Set a default repository